 EIFL (www.eifl.org), EIFL works with libraries worldwide to enable access to digital information in developing and transition countries.
 EIFL is an international not-for-profit organisation based in Europe with a global network of partners.
-EIFL-OA is the Open Access Program.
+It has its own Open Access Programme.

 Knowledge Exchange (www.knowledge-exchange.info), Knowledge Exchange is a co-operative effort that supports the use and development of Information and Communications Technologies (ICT) infrastructure for higher education and research.
-Partners are DEFF (Denmark), DFG (Germany), JISC (United Kingdom), SURF Foundation (Netherlands).
-SPARC Europe participates in the Knowledge Exchange Open Access Working Group.
+Partners are CSC (Finland), DEFF (Denmark), DFG (Germany), JISC (United Kingdom), SURF (Netherlands).

-OASPA (www.oaspa.org), the Open Access Scholarly Publishers Association offers a forum for bringing together the entire community of Open Access journal publishers.
+OASPA (www.oaspa.org), the Open Access Scholarly Publishers Association offers a forum for bringing together the entire community of Open Access journal and book publishers.

 The following organisations and coalitions represent the library community

 ARL (www.arl.org), the American Research Libraries was founder of SPARC and can be seen as the American counterpart of LIBER.

 EBLIDA (www.eblida.org), the European Bureau of Library, Information and Documentation Associations is an independent umbrella association of library, information, documentation and archive associations and institutions in Europe.

 ICOLC (www.library.yale.edu/consortia/), the International Coalition of Library Consortia is an informal, self-organised group whose active participants comprise over 200 library consortia from around the world.